-Basic Standing Orders Routine Patient Care.
+Routine Patient Care.

 Scene and patient management per General Guidelines.

-Administer 100% oxygen by face-mask.
+Administer oxygen if SPO2 <94%

 Immobilize if evidence of trauma.

 Determine level of consciousness (AVPU).

 Perform focused history and physical examination.

 Determine blood glucose level.

-Administer naloxone 2-4mg intranasal (IN).
+If opiod overdose is suspected, administer naloxone 2-4mg intranasal (IN).
 If no response, may repeat initial dose every 5 minutes up to a total of 10mg.

 Transport.